Horlacher/VolunteersGuide/README.md

 # The Volunteer's Guide

 We use Github to maintain our Code.
-If you want to use this WordPress Plugin, install it from the plugin repository in the WordPress backend of your website.
+If you want to use [this WordPress plugin](https://wordpress.org/plugins/volunteers-guide/), install it from the plugin repository in the WordPress backend of your website.

 ## Description

 Integrates features of PLATO for [The Alliance](http://www.alliance-network.eu/) into a Wordpress page.
-This plugin is only an integration for PLATO, but not related

 ## Requirements

 * PHP >= 7.0